March 2, 2016

 “Through this project we want to emphasise the importance of education in rural farming communities as well as recycling and reusing waste, while shedding light on the importance of agriculture as a valid career choice for the youth,” explains Sergio Godoy, Managing Director of Yara Ghana.
 “Agriculture is one of the most important industries in Ghana’s economy and education is key to ensuring the development of this industry.”

 “You may not realize it today, but these bags could produce a doctor, these bags could produce a farmer,” said Deputy Minister of Environment, Hon.
 Dr. Benes Hellu, at the launch on 1 March.

-The project arose through a collaboration with Trashy Bags, a Ghanaian NGO that makes recycled eco-friendly bags and gifts from plastic waste.
+The project arose through a collaboration with Trashy Bags (external link), a Ghanaian NGO that makes recycled eco-friendly bags and gifts from plastic waste.
 Trashy Bags employs over sixty employees – predominantly women, often single mothers with limited job opportunities – to collect, clean and stitch discarded plastic products and transform them into fashionable bags and other useful products.